hellsaur/project2/README.md

 ## Phases of Completion

- day 1: pseudocode + api functionality.
+ ### day 1: pseudocode + api functionality.
+  1. getting API to work was probably the hardest thing in this project for me.
+It took me 1 day to figure out.

  day 2: folders setup

- day 3: routes + controllers
+ day 3: routes + controllers:

  day 4:views